Chicken Keema Masala Recipe (North Indian Style)

-Chicken Keema Masala is a hot and spicy Indian curry made using minced chicken, onions, tomatoes, and spices.
+Chicken Keema Masala is a hot and spicy North Indian dish made using minced chicken, onions, tomatoes, and spices.
 It is super easy to make and tastes great with Indian bread.
-Here is how to make it in a pan over the stovetop or in an instant pot.
+Here is how to make it in a pan over the stovetop or in an Instant Pot.

-Here are some more minced meat recipes that you may like – Keema Kaleji, Methi Keema, Keema Paratha, Keema Naan, and Mutton Keema Kofta.
+Here are some more minced meat recipes you may like: Mutton Keema Kaleji, Chicken Samosa, and Methi Keema.

 Ingredients

-Onions, Tomatoes, and Yogurt (Dahi) make the base of the curry.
+- Onions, Tomatoes, and Yogurt (Dahi) form the base of the chicken qeema masala curry.

-Spice Powders and Whole Spices – This recipe uses everyday spice powders such as turmeric powder, Kashmiri red chilli powder, cumin powder, garam masala powder, and black pepper powder.
+- Spice Powders – This recipe uses everyday spice powders such as turmeric powder, Kashmiri red chili powder, roasted cumin powder, garam masala, and black pepper powder.

-Green cardamoms, cinnamon, and cloves are the whole spices used in the dish.
-You can also add black cardamoms and bay leaves for extra flavor.
+- Whole Spices – Green cardamoms (hari elaichi), cinnamon (dalchini), and cloves (laung) are the main whole spices used in the dish.
+You can also add black cardamoms (badi elaichi) and bay leaves (tejpatta) for extra flavor.

-Other Ingredients – Other than the above-mentioned ingredients, you will also need fresh ginger, lime, cilantro (fresh coriander leaves), vegetable oil, ghee, green chillies, crushed coriander seeds, ginger garlic paste, mint leaves, Kasuri methi, salt, and green onions.
+- Other Ingredients – You will also need fresh ginger, freshly squeezed lime juice, cilantro (fresh coriander leaves), oil, ghee, green chilies, crushed coriander seeds, ginger-garlic paste, mint leaves, Kasuri methi, salt, and green onions (scallions).

 How To Make Chicken Keema Masala